bootstrapworld/curriculum/lessons/histograms2/langs/en-us/slides.md

 As a data scientist, *an outlier is a reason to look closer*.

-And whether you decide to keep or remove it from your dataset, make sure you *explain your reasons* in your writeup!
+And whether you decide to keep or remove it from your dataset, make sure you *explain your reasons* in your write-up!

 Turn to @printable-exercise{pages/outliers-discussion.adoc}, and reflect on whether an outlier should be preserved or removed for analysis.